Renovating in Pleasantville: Village Permits, Historic Review, and What's Different from Mount Pleasant

 Is my Pleasantville mailing address the same as the Village of Pleasantville?

 Not always.
 ZIP code 10570 covers both the Village of Pleasantville and parts of unincorporated Mount Pleasant.
 The mailing address is set by the U.S. Postal Service, not by municipal boundaries.
-Confirm jurisdiction by tax bill, deed, or PermitWut for the address-specific answer.
+Confirm jurisdiction by tax bill or deed.

 Can my contractor pull permits in both the village and the town?